Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-containers.md

 By default, Tokens will be assigned to Containers based off their data classification and impact levels, using the format `/<classification>/<impact_level>/`, e.g. `/pci/high/` or `/general/low/`.

-A Token's Container can be modified through the [Update Token](https://docs.basistheory.com/#tokens-update-token) endpoint, provided that the Application performing the update has `token:update` permission to both the source and destination Containers.
+A Token's Containers can be modified through the [Update Token](https://docs.basistheory.com/#tokens-update-token) endpoint, provided that the Application performing the update has `token:update` permission to both the source and destination Containers.